-Corporate responsibility is critical now more than ever, as the number of global problems rises, from climate change to rising inequality.
+Corporate responsibility is critical now more than ever as global problems rise, from climate change to rising inequality.
 It is more important than ever for corporations to take responsibility.
-Corporate social impact has evolved to include their social accountability to their employees, customers, stakeholders, and local communities.
-Corporate social impact is like an internal and external responsibility that a company undertakes for profit and purpose to showcase its company values.
+Corporate social impact has evolved to include social accountability to employees, customers, stakeholders, and local communities.
+Corporate social impact is like an internal and external responsibility that a company undertakes for profit and purpose to showcase its values.

 - Corporate Social Responsibility 1.0